Calm, evidence-based assessment. Clear diagnosis. Treatment matched to the actual cause—not guesswork.

 - Erection mechanics: blood flow, nerve signalling, and penile tissue response are usually the limiting steps

-Low testosterone can contribute to ED in some men—especially when libido is low—but it's not the automatic explanation.
-If hormones are part of the picture, we confirm it with properly timed blood tests (typically before 11am, with repeat testing if initial results are abnormal, plus additional markers like SHBG, LH, and FSH as appropriate) and interpret the results in clinical context.
+Low testosterone can contribute to ED in some men — especially when libido is low — but it is not the automatic explanation.
+If hormones are part of the picture, we confirm with properly timed blood tests (typically before 11am).
+If initial results are abnormal, we repeat testing and check additional markers like SHBG, LH, and FSH.
+We always interpret results in clinical context.

 When to check testosterone